xihaoli/STAARpipeline-Tutorial/README.md

 R package **gds2bgen** provides functions to convert the genotype data (in BGEN format) to SeqArray GDS format.
 For more details on usage, please see the R package <a href="https://github.com/zhengxwen/gds2bgen">**gds2bgen**</a>.
 An example for the `seqBGEN2GDS` function in the gds2bgen package can be found <a href="https://github.com/zhengxwen/gds2bgen#examples">**here**</a> (**Credit: Xiuwen Zheng**).

+Note 1: As a file integrity check, it is expected that variant in the GDS file can be **uniquely identified** based on its **CHR-POS-REF-ALT** combination.
+That is, there shouldn't be two variants in the GDS file with identical CHR-POS-REF-ALT records.

-Note: After the GDS file is generated, there is supposed to be a channel in the GDS file (default is `annotation/filter`) where all variants passing the quality control (QC) should be labeled as `"PASS"`.
+Note 2: After the GDS file is generated, there is supposed to be a channel in the GDS file (default is `annotation/filter`) where all variants passing the quality control (QC) should be labeled as `"PASS"`.
 If there is no such channel for a given post-QC GDS file (where all variants in the GDS file are pass variants), one can create a new channel in the GDS file by setting the value of all variants as `"PASS"`.
 An example script can be found <a href="Add_QC_label.R">**here**</a>.
 Then, in all scripts of STAARpipeline, `QC_label <- "annotation/filter"` should be updated to `QC_label <- "annotation/info/QC_label"`.

 ### Generate annotated GDS (aGDS) file using FAVORannotator
 #### Prerequisites: